-But before we dive on, let me introduce myself.
-My name is Deniz Sasal.
-And I am a manager with PwC Consulting in our strategy consulting business unit.
-I am also the creator of Landing Interviews Guaranteed (3-day video training program where I teach you how to pass interviews.
-It’s free for a limited time) and The Career Mastery.
+First things first, let me introduce myself.
+I am Deniz Sasal.
+I am a manager with PwC Consulting in our strategy consulting business unit.
+I am also the creator of The Career Mastery and infamous Landing Interviews Guaranteed (1-hour long free masterclass where I teach candidates advanced strategies to pass job interviews. .

 I launched The Career Mastery blog as a side project in 2016 because I wanted to help unemployed and underemployed find better jobs with large multinational employers and management consultancies.